lpurdy01/shell_gpt/README.md

 ```

 ### Chat
-To start a chat session, use the `--chat` option followed by a unique session name and a prompt.
-You can also use "temp" as a session name to start a temporary chat session.
 ```shell
 sgpt --chat number "please remember my favorite number: 4"
 # -> I will remember that your favorite number is 4.
 sgpt --chat number "what would be my favorite number + 4?"
 # -> Your favorite number is 4, so if we add 4 to it, the result would be 8.
 ```
-You can also use chat sessions to iteratively improve GPT suggestions by providing additional clues.
 ```shell
 sgpt --chat python_requst --code "make an example request to localhost using Python"
 ```